 As a child, my parents would take me to see the lights as a Christmas tradition.
 We’d wander along the Niagara Parkway as my face lit up seeing Mickey Mouse and other Disney characters come to life in animated illumination.
-However, in all the years I had been to see the lights, not once had I attended the opening ceremonies.
+However, in all the years I had been to see the lights, not once had I attended the opening ceremonies until last year.
 From the cirque performances to the “Flip the Switch” ceremony, I was excited to be a part of that magical moment when it all came to life!
-The Winter Festival of Lights is bigger and better with their route expanding to 8 kilometres as it travels the Niagara Parkway into the Dufferin Islands and surrounding tourist areas.
+The Winter Festival of Lights is bigger and better with their route expanding to 8 kilometres in 2016 as it travels the Niagara Parkway into the Dufferin Islands and surrounding tourist areas.
 With an extra $300,000 invested by Niagara Parks on lighting, programming and infrastructure improvements, the festival was able to complete an expansion in Queen Victoria Park this year.

 Niagara will be a busy place for these next few months, so plan accordingly and don’t miss out on all that it has to offer!
 Plan your route using this map, courtesy of the Winter Festival of Lights.
+There are various events during the weeks the festival is on, so be sure to visit Niagara Parks’ site and plan accordingly.
+Below are just a few of the events not to be missed!

 Grand View Winter Marketplace